jxjo/Xoptfoil2/docs/airfoil_optimization/shape_functions.md

 ```
 ndv = (ncp - 3) * 2  + 1        (ncp = no of control points)
 ```
-Therefore, it will need 7 design varibales for a single Bezier curve with 6 control points.
+Therefore, it will need 7 design variables for a single Bezier curve with 6 control points.

 ### Input Options